aknethstudio-stack/adminakneth/SECURITY.md

 - Any potential impact of the vulnerability.
 - Your contact information (optional, but helpful for follow-up).

-We will acknowledge your report within [X] business days and will provide a more detailed response within [Y] business days.
+We will acknowledge your report within 1-3 business days and will provide a more detailed response within 7-14 business days.
 We will keep you informed of the progress towards a fix and will announce the fix publicly once it's available.

 We appreciate your efforts to responsibly disclose security vulnerabilities.